tennessee-garage/dance-floor/floor/README.md

 git clone git@github.com:tennessee-garage/dance-floor.git
 ```

-2. [OPTIONAL] If you will run the code on a RaspberryPi, an SPI library is needed.
-If running in dev/virtual mode, SPI is not necessary.
+2. [OPTIONAL] If you will run the code on a RaspberryPi, an SPI library is needed (If running in dev/virtual mode, SPI is not necessary)
 ```bash
 git clone git@github.com:doceme/py-spidev.git
 sudo apt-get install python-dev